opnfv/releng-xci/puppet-infracloud/deploy_on_baremetal.md

 On each of those, follow that steps:

  1. ssh from the bifrost controller to their external ips: ssh root@172.30.13.90
- 2. cd /opt, clone releng project (git clone https://gerrit.opnfv.org/gerrit/releng)
+ 2. cd /opt, clone releng-xci project (git clone https://gerrit.opnfv.org/gerrit/releng-xci)
  3. Copy hiera to the right folder ( cp hiera/common_baremetal.yaml /var/lib/hiera/common.yaml)
  4. Install modules: ./install_modules.sh
- 5. Apply puppet: puppet apply manifests/site.pp --modulepath=/etc/puppet/modules:/opt/releng/prototypes/puppet-infracloud/modules
+ 5. Apply puppet: puppet apply manifests/site.pp --modulepath=/etc/puppet/modules:/opt/puppet-infracloud/modules

 Once this has been done on controller and compute, you will have a working cloud.
 To start working with it, follow that steps:

  1. Ensure that controller00.opnfvlocal resolves properly to the external IP (this is already done in the bifrost controller)
- 2. Copy releng/prototypes/puppet-infracloud/creds/clouds.yaml to $HOME/.config/openstack/clouds.yaml
+ 2. Copy releng-xci/puppet-infracloud/creds/clouds.yaml to $HOME/.config/openstack/clouds.yaml
  3. Install python-openstackclient
  4. Specify the cloud you want to use: export OS_CLOUD=opnfvlocal
  5. Now you can start operating in your cloud with openstack-client: openstack flavor list